Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Upper bound: Unknotting lattice links via the unknotting of 4-plat diagrams

 \begin{lem} A sufficient condition for an embedding of a link in $\tube^*$ to have a shifted diagram which is a 4-plat diagram is that the embedding only has 4-sections and, except possibly for the first and last section, no sections are hidden 2-sections.
 For embeddings with span greater than 1, a hidden 2-section in the first section can only involve a $+x$ direction U-shape and one in the last section can only involve a $-x$ direction U-shape. \end{lem}

 \begin{proof} In $\tube^*$, a link embedding with span 0 or 1 and having only 4-sections, is either the unknot or the 2-component unlink and thus its shifted diagram is a 4-plat diagram.
 Otherwise, suppose $P$ is an embedding of a link in $\tube^*$ with span $m\geq 2$, having only 4-sections, having no $-x$ U-shape at $x=1/2$ and no $+x$ U-shape at $x=m-1/2$, and for $m>2$, having no hidden 2-sections at the half-integer planes $x=j+1/2$, $j=1,...,m-2$. $P$ has 4 ``strings'' (one for each edge in its first section) leaving from the plane $x=0$ and 4 strings ending in the plane $x=m$.
 If no string achieves a local $x$-maximum (i.e.\ locally highest $x$-value) or $x$-minimum at any integer plane $x=j$, $j=1,...,m-1$, then there are exactly 4 strings that extend from $x=0$ to $x=m$ and they can be represented by a 4-braid.
 Thus the associated shifted diagram must be a 4-plat diagram.

 Hence we only need to establish that $P$ contains no local $x$-maxima or minima.
-Note that $P$ has a local $x$-maximum (minimum) at $x=j$ only if there is a subwalk of $P$ in the plane $x=j$ whose endpoints are both joined to edges in the previous (next) section, ie to edges in the section at $x=j-1/2$ ($x=j+1/2$).
+Note that $P$ has a local $x$-maximum (minimum) at $x=j$ only if there is a subwalk of $P$ in the plane $x=j$ whose endpoints are both joined to edges in the previous (next) section, i.e.\ to edges in the section at $x=j-1/2$ ($x=j+1/2$).
 Suppose to the contrary that $P$ contains a local $x$-maximum (minimum) at the plane $x=j$, $j\in\{1,...,m-1\}$.
 By the definition of a local $x$-maximum (minimum), the $x$-maximum (minimum) occupies at least 2 vertices and one edge of the 6-vertex hinge at $x=j$, there are two edges entering (leaving) these vertices from the left (right) and there are no edges leaving these vertices to the right (left).
 Thus, for there to be a 4-section at $x=j+1/2$ ($x=j-1/2$), there must be four edges leaving the hinge at $x=j$ to the right (left) and hence there must be 4 vertices in that hinge that are not involved in the $x$-maximum (minimum).
 Thus the $x$-maximum (minimum) must occupy exactly one edge of the hinge and it must be part of a $-x$ ($+x$) Type I U-shape.
 A Type I $-2$-move can thus be performed and hence $P$ has a hidden 2-section.
 This is a contradiction. \end{proof}